-For some specialist areas such as bariatric 1.
-We will work to increase the number surgery and bowel cancer surgery we are developing DVD or web-based visual material to improve patient information.
+For some specialist areas such as bariatric surgery and bowel cancer surgery we are developing DVD or web-based visual material to improve patient information.
 When new clinical guidelines are agreed we ask that a patient information leaflet is produced to go with each of these.